glFusion/membership/README.md

   settings are saved, the membership data is updated.
 Any member who was linked to the account being saved is also updated.

 - When a new site user logs in for the first time, a system message is displayed encouraging them to visit the membership area to join the organization.
+To disable this behavior, create custom language files and set $LANG_MEMBERSHIP['new_acct_msg'] to '' (empty string).

 - Memberships are never deleted.
 Removing a membership from a user account sets the expiration date to "now" but does not remove the membership.